lasyan3/gfx_pack/src/XenobladeX/Mods/readme.md

 ### BLADE mods
 - **DLC quests unlocked**: DLC Support quests are unlocked and accessible as soon as you become a BLADE member.
 - **Gain Reward Tickets from DLC or Time Attack missions**: Add Exchange Tickets in reward of completing Blade missions.
 There is 2 presets: one which adds tickets to Time Attack missions (same amount that the experience) and another which adds tickets to DLC missions (amount is money divided by 100).
 - **Lv60 skells unlocked (+cheat)**: Unlock the post-game skells and equipment as soon as you become a BLADE member (it also considers you have a Skell Flight License).
-The "Cheat" preset ignores all requirements for crafting.
+The "Cheat" preset ignores all requirements for crafting, and also the level requirement to use a Skell.
 Yes, that means you can get an Ares 90 for free, right after Chapter 2!
 - **More Reward Tickets**: Increase the amount of Tickets you get from Squad tasks and missions.
 Presets with "uncapped" means they ignore the max amount of Tickets you can have.
 - **Offline Global Nemesis missions**: Global Nemesis (both Telethia Plume and Yggralith Zero) are available anytime in the BLADE console.
 You still need medals to start the battle.
 - **Offline Squad tasks and missions**: Squad tasks and missions become available for offline play!
 When the game starts, a Squad quest is randomly selected (with "Random" preset) and the timer is stopped.